Galaxy-Man/NoritakeVFD/README.md

-In Async mode you need minimum three connections to the Arduino 3 for TX, 5 for /RES and GND for 0V Use an external power supply as Arduino UNO or other boards may not have enough mA to drive it.
+In Async mode you need minimum three connections to the Arduino.
+Pin 3 for TX, Pin 5 for /RES and Pin GND for 0V Use an external power supply as Arduino UNO or other boards may not have enough mA to drive it.